tpd1/News_App/README.md

  Additional Features:
 * Ability to change username and password in app (and delete account).
 * Ability to Search for news using keywords.
+* Dark theme to match system perferences (only for APK level 29 or newer).
 ___

 Design changes from CW1: